Safer Moving and Handling (People)

-The moving and handling of people is a regular task in health and social care which, if not done safely, can cause serious injury to service users and staff.
-It is essential that you know about safe moving and handling so you don’t hurt yourself or others.
-Through continual assessment by the Tutor, the learner will refresh and develop skills to enable them to meet their legal requirements and assist their employer to remain compliant.
+The moving and handling of people is a regular task in health and social care and if it isn't done safely, can cause serious injury to both service users and staff.

-On successful completion of the course, the learner will demonstrate that they are able to:
+On successful completion of the course, learners will be able to:

-- Describe and apply the safe and correct manual handling techniques and equipment for social care activities/support with customers
+- Describe and apply the safe and correct manual handling techniques and equipment.

-- Describe and apply ergonomic principles and capabilities in social care activities/support to prevent or minimise injury to self, co-workers and customers.
+- Describe and apply ergonomic principles and capabilities to prevent or minimise injury to self, co-workers and customers.

 - Legislation: HASAWA 1974; MHOR 1992; LOLER 1998; PUWER 1998; RIDDOR 2013; SVGA 2006.